-Another natural way on how to treat anemia during pregnancy is using wheatgerm, which is highly recommended for anemia symptoms.
+Another natural way on how to treat anemia in babies and adults during pregnancy is using wheatgerm, which is highly recommended for anemia symptoms.
 Wheatgerm is a powerhouse of iron and zinc, so there is no wonder that wheatgerm can be used to treat anemia.
 Here is a recipe to help you make a homemade iron tonic using wheatgerm.

 - Mix 1 tbsp. each of wheatgerm, blackstrap molasses, Brewer’s yeast and canola oil in ½ cup of orange juice.

 - Use this wheatgerm iron tonic 2-3 times per day.

 Dates are rich in iron and vitamin C, both of which help with the iron absorption.
 You just need to soak 2 dates in milk overnight and consume it on an empty stomach the next morning.
 Alternatively, you can consume some dry dates along with a cup of warm milk on an empty stomach.